Co Founder of S.L.A.M.

 Years later I was diagnosed with Hypothyroidism and for a time I thought this was my answer.
 After finding a correct dose of thyroid medication the weight gain I couldn’t understand melted away and I felt less fatigued but still in terrible pain.
 Things could be worse; or so I thought.

 In June of 2006, I woke to get my kids off to school and I was aware my head felt foggy and not right.
 My oldest son, then 15, asked “Mom you don’t look good.
 Are you ok?”
 I assured him I was fine and that I would go back to bed when they left for school.
-I couldn’t imagine after a short nap waking in a mind numbing state and my body in a full panic I could barely control.
+I couldn’t imagine after a short nap waking in a mind numbing state and my body in a full panic and sense of impending doom which I could barely control.
 I managed to get a call off to my husband at work desperately seeking help, something was very wrong!
 I hung up the phone and sat down and tried to calm myself.
 Within minutes the phone rang and I realized I was unable to answer it, unable to lift my arms to pick it up.
 My mind racing but clear, I couldn’t understand what was happening.
 Before I knew it an ambulance had arrived.
 They were called by my husband when I didn’t answer the phone.
 I remember the EMT’s asking me questions and when I went to answer I couldn’t speak!
 They lifted me onto the gurney and my body was limp.
 The Paramedic quickly realized I could understand him and was alert despite my inability to move.
 We began communicating by blinking once for Yes and twice for No. I could feel nothing and say nothing.

 Taken to my local Emergency Room I was quickly assessed and to my amazement the doctor on duty told all of the nurses to leave me alone.
 “When she’s ready to talk she’ll talk” and away they went.
 I laid there alone doing my best not to panic.
 The words in my head were clear, my thoughts were racing.
 Did I have a stroke?
 Why won’t they help me?
 I don’t know how much time passed before I heard my husband’s voice.
 This is when the medical staff came into my room and acted as if they’d been helping me all along.
 I had no way of telling him anything.
 I was given a drug to counteract the effects of drugs in case I had overdosed as the doctor insisted, but there was no change.